alecritson/LolaBeta/README.md

 ##Licence

-The free version is licenced under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
+The free version is licenced under a Creative Commons Attribution 3.0 Unported License.